top of page

 02

-Hormonal Contraception + HRT
+Hormonal Contraception + Replacement Therapies

 Across all hormonal drugs—contraceptives, fertility agents, and HRT—the vascular risk is undeniable.
 Women on combined estrogen-progestin contraceptives face a three to fivefold higher risk of VTE than non-users, climbing to six to eightfold with high-risk formulations.
 In overweight users, the risk increases twelvefold, and in those with obesity it surges twenty-fourfold.
 Postmenopausal women on HRT face roughly double the risk of pulmonary embolism.